-When the onions are placed in large bins in the field to dry, and an appraisal is required, refer to the example in Section 6 C (4) for the entry in Item 19.
-The entry in this case will be the total weight of the onions meeting grade in the sampled bins, rather than the total weight from the samples recorded in Item 44.

-- 20. No. of Samples: Enter the total number of samples taken from the field or subfield. - 21.
-Average Lbs.
-Per Sample: Record the average pounds to hundredths in each sample or bin (refer to 19 above) that meet grading standards, obtained by dividing the total weight of onions meeting grade (Item 19) by the number of samples (Item 20). - 22.
-Total Lbs.
-In Field: Enter the result, to tenths, of multiplying the total number of bags, boxes, or bins in the field (Item 18), times the average lbs. per sample or bin (Item 21). - 23.
-Cwt Factor: The factor used to convert total pounds of onions meeting grade in the field to hundredweight will be 100. - 24.
-Cwt.
-In Field: This is the hundredweight, to tenths, of onions in the field or subfield and is obtained by dividing the total lbs. in the field (Item 22) by the cwt. factor (Item 23). - 25.
-Cwt Per Acre: The hundredweight per acre, to tenths, obtained by dividing the cwt. in the field (Item 24) by the number of acres in the field (Item 17).
+E ement/Item Number Description 19.
+Total Weight: Enter the total weight, to tenths of a pound of the onions from all samples that meet grading standards from item 44, unless the onions are placed in large bins as follows: When the onions are placed in large bins in the field to dry and an appraisal is required, refer to the example in Paragraph 35C(4) for the entry in item 19.
+The entry in this case will be the total weight of the onions meeting grade in the sampled bins, rather than the total weight from the samples recorded in item 44.
+20. No. of Samples: Enter the total number of samples taken from the field or sub-field.
+21. Average Lbs.
+Per Record the average pounds to hundredths in each sample or bin (refer to Sample: Item 19 above) that meet grading standards, obtained by dividing the total weight of onions meeting grade (item 19) by the number of samples (item 20).
+22. Total Lbs. in Field: Enter the result, to tenths, of multiplying the total number of bags, boxes, or bins in the field (item 18), times the average lbs. per sample or bin (item 21).
+23. Cwt.
+Factor: The factor used to convert total pounds of onions meeting grade in the field to Cwt. will be 100.
+24. Cwt.
+In Field: The Cwt., to tenths, of onions in the field or sub-field and is obtained by dividing the total lbs. in the field (item 22) by the cwt. factor (item 23).
+25. Cwt.
+Per Acre: The Cwt. per acre, to tenths obtained by dividing the cwt. in the field (item 24) by the number of acres in the field (item 17).

-PART III - PERCENT DAMAGE:
+Part III - Percent Damage:

-- 26. Weight of All Culls: Enter the total pounds of all culls (Field + Grade) from Item 45. - 27.
-Total Lbs.
-Sampled: Enter the total weight of all onions making grade (Item 44) plus the weight of all culls (Item 45).

-28. Percent Damage: Enter the result of dividing the total weight of all culls (Item 26) by the total weight of the pounds sampled (Item 27).
-If the percent of damage shown in Item 28 exceeds the percent shown in the Special Provisions, i.e. 50%, the appraised potential shown on the production worksheet will be "ZERO," for production that is not later harvested and sold.
+E lement/Item Number Description 26.
+Weight of All Culls: Enter the total pounds of all culls (Field + Grade) from item 45.
+27. Total Lbs.
+Sampled: Enter the total weight of all onions making grade (item 44) plus the weight of all culls (item 45).
+28. Percent Damage: Enter the result of dividing the total weight of all culls (item 26) by the total weight of the pounds sampled (item 27).
+If the percent of damage shown in item 28 exceeds the percent shown in the SP, i.e., 50% the appraised potential shown on the production worksheet will be "0" for production that is not later harvested and sold.

-Items 29-31 apply when there is an applicable (by Special Provisions) damage tolerance specified in a Marketing Order or Grade Standard (e.g., 2% decay/internal damage).
-Otherwise these entries will be blank.
+Items 29-31 apply when there is an applicable (by SP) damage tolerance specified in a Marketing Order or Grade Standard (e.g., 2% decay/internal damage).
+Otherwise, these entries will be blank.

+El ement/Item Number Description

+29. Weight of Enter the total weight to tenths, of all onions with decay/internal damage

+Decay/Internal from item 47.

+Damage:

+30. Weight of Graded Enter the total weight to tenths, of all samples taken for grading from item

+Samples: 39.

-- 29. Weight of Decay/Internal Damage: Enter the total weight to tenths, of all onions with decay/internal damage from Item 47. - Weight of Graded Samples: Enter the total weight to tenths, of all samples taken for grading from Item 39. - 31.
-Percent Decay/Internal Damage: Enter the result of dividing the weight of the onions with decay/internal damage (Item 29) by the total weight of the graded samples (Item 30).
-If the percent of decay/internal damage shown in Item 31 exceeds the percent shown in the applicable Marketing Order or Grade Standards, i.e. 2% decay, the appraised potential shown on the production worksheet will be "ZERO," for production that is not later harvested and sold.
+E ement/Item Number Description 31. .
+Percent Enter the result of dividing the weight of the onions with decay/ interr Decay/Internal damage (item 29) by the total weight of the graded samples (item 30).
+If the Damage: percent of decay/internal damage shown in item 31 exceeds the percent shown in the applicable Marketing Order or Grade Standards, i.e., 2% decay, the appraised potential shown on the production worksheet will be "0" for production that is not later harvested and sold.